Migraines and Chronic Headaches: Can They Be A Sign Of A Brain Tumour?

 • Primary or secondary use: Primary

 A headache is generally harmless.
-However, chronic headaches, especially when accompanied by other symptoms, could indicate more serious neurological conditions.
+However, chronic headaches, especially when accompanied by other brain tumour symptoms, could indicate a more serious medical condition.

-How often a headache is experienced, the area and level of pain, as well as its accompanying symptoms help discern whether your chronic headache is a cause for concern.
+How often a headache is experienced, the area and level of pain, as well as its associated symptoms help discern whether your chronic headache is a cause for concern.

-For example, headaches on either side of the head and across the forehead could be a result of stress However, a sudden, severe headache, with numbness or weakness, could be a sign of a stroke.
+For instance, headaches on either side of the head and across the forehead could be a result of stress.
+However, a sudden, severe headache, accompanied by seizures, numbness or dizziness, can turn out to be a brain tumour symptom.

 Fever